-SUMMARY OF MEDICAL BENEFITS (Active Participants and their Dependents) This chart explains the benefits payable by th All benefits are subject to the deductible exce IMPORTANT: Non-PPO Providers are p This chart explains the benefits payable by the Plan.
+SUMMARY OF MEDICAL BENEFITS

+(Active Participants and their Dependents)

+This chart explains the benefits payable by the Plan.
 See also the Exclusions and Definitions sections of this Booklet for important information.
 All benefits are subject to the deductible except where noted.
 Coinsurance expenses are separate for each category and are not interchangeable.

-IMPORTANT: Non-PPO Providers are paid according to the Usual, Customary and Reasonable Charges as defined in the Definitions section and could result in balance billing to you. klet for important info y and are not intercha as defined in the De ormation. angeable. finitions Benefit Description Explanation and Limitations Plan Pays -PPO Providers (% of Allowed Amount) Plan Pays- Non- PPO Providers (% of Allowed Amount) Inpatient Hospitalizations - room and board, and other services Care must be preauthorized by Qualis.
-The Allowed Amount is reduced by 25%, up to \$\$1,200, if the preauthorization requirement is not followed.
+Benefit Description Explanation and Limitations Plan Pays -PPO Providers (% of Allowed Amount) Plan Pays- Non- PPO Providers (% of Allowed Amount) Inpatient Hospitalizations - room and board, and other services Care must be preauthorized by Qualis.
+The Allowed Amount is reduced by 25%, up to \$1,200, if the preauthorization requirement is not followed.
 Emergency room copay is \$100 per visit (waived if directly admitted to the Hospital as an inpatient or if your visit is due to Injury/accident).
-85% 50% Physician home and office visits x-ray and lab Hospital visits surgery • Surgery not performed in an office setting must be preauthorized by Qualis.
+85% 50% Physician - home and office visits - x-ray and lab - Hospital visits - surgery • Surgery not performed in an office setting must be preauthorized by Qualis.
 The Allowed Amount is reduced by 25%, up to \$1,200, if the preauthorization requirement is not followed.
-85% 50% Preventive Care routine exams newborn exam immunizations cancer screenings See Preventive Care in this Plan Booklet for a description of benefits.
+85% 50% Preventive Care - routine exams - newborn exam - immunizations - cancer screenings • See Preventive Care in this Plan Booklet for a description of benefits.
 100% 50% Acupuncture Limited to 15 visits per Calendar Year.
 Maximum combined with Chiropractic Care.
-85% 50% Chiropractic Care Limited to 15 visits per Calendar Year.
+85% 20% Chiropractic Care Limited to 15 visits per Calendar Year.
 Maximum combined with Acupuncture (including x-rays).
-85% 50% Chemical Dependency Same as any other condition.
+85% 20% Chemical Dependency Same as any other condition.
 Preauthorization required for inpatient services.
 The Allowed Amount is reduced by 25%, up to \$1,200, if preauthorization requirement is not followed.
 85% 50% Clinical Trial Coverage • See Clinical Trial in this Plan Booklet for a description of benefits.
-85% 50%
+85% 20%